 - Effective deterrence.

 - Shaping business and market conduct.

 Our builds on the monograph.
-It provides updates on enforcement matters in the financial markets, highlight key outcomes and outline priorities for the future.
+It provides updates on enforcement matters in the financial markets, highlights key outcomes and outlines priorities for the future.
 The report is published once every 18 months.

 MAS revoked the Capital Markets Services (CMS) licence of Apical Asset Management Pte.
 Ltd. (AAMPL) on 28 July 2020, for serious breaches of MAS’ Anti-Money Laundering/Countering Financing of Terrorism (AML/CFT) requirements.
 MAS has also reprimanded AAMPL’s CEO and Director Yeh Yin Yee and Director Bernard Kan Cheok Yin for failing to discharge their duties and functions of ensuring that AAMPL complies with all laws and rules governing its operations.